 Every city has pop-up restaurants and bars these days, but Montreal has several more substantial pop-up experiences that are worth checking out, especially in the summer.
 One favorite is the annual Village au Pied-du-Courant, a public space that includes everything from street food and live music to markets and dance showcases.
-If you’re looking for anything fun and creative in the summer in Montreal, it’s probably here.
+If you’re wondering what to do in Montreal that’s fun and creative in the summer, don’t miss this spot.

 On our visit, we loved checking out the Clock Tower Beach in the Old Port.
 It’s a mini vacation in the heart of the city.
 With sand, beach chairs, umbrellas, and plenty of places to relax, it’s a little oasis right on the St. Lawrence River.

 Visit the Old Port